hiimjako/obsidian-live-syncinator-server/README.md

 GOOSE_DRIVER=sqlite GOOSE_MIGRATION_DIR=./internal/migration/migrations/ goose create new_migration_name sql
 ```

+# Synchronization Logic

+The synchronization of text files between clients is achieved using a central server and the Operational Transformation (OT) algorithm.
+This ensures that all clients converge eventually to the same document state, even when multiple users are making changes concurrently.

+## Architecture

+The system follows a client-server architecture:

+- **Server:** A central, authoritative server that manages the document state and orchestrates the synchronization process.
+- **Clients:** Each client (e.g., the Obsidian plugin) maintains a local copy of the document and communicates with the server to send and receive changes.

+## Synchronization Process

+1. **Client Sends Changes:** When a user modifies a document, the client computes the changes as a set of operations (insertions and deletions) and sends them to the server along with the current version of the document it is based on.
+2. **Server Receives and Transforms Changes:**
+   - The server receives the operations from the client.
+   - It checks the version number of the incoming operations.
+If the version is older than the server's current version of the document, it means other clients have made changes in the meantime.
+   - The server then transforms the incoming operations against the operations that have been applied since the client's version.
+This is the core of the OT algorithm, ensuring that the client's changes are correctly applied to the current state of the document.
+3. **Server Applies and Broadcasts Changes:**
+   - After transformation, the server applies the new operations to its copy of the document and increments its version number.
+   - The server then broadcasts the transformed operations to all other connected clients.
+4. **Clients Receive and Apply Changes:**
+   - Other clients receive the broadcasted operations from the server.
+   - They apply these operations to their local copy of the document, ensuring that they stay in sync with the server.

+This process guarantees that all clients will eventually have the same content, resolving conflicts in a consistent and predictable manner.

 # Disclaimer

 This is recreational software provided as-is, without any warranty.
 While the plugin is functional, I do not assume any responsibility for potential data loss or other issues that may arise from its use.
 Always maintain backups of your important data before using any synchronization tools.